Share

 “Most of the time throughout the day we are making decisions for the people we support, even though they have a say, we are ensuring their health and safety first,” said Tianna Mendoza-Holmes, program supervisor at Argentino and Mungia’s residence.
 “But in a situation like this where they get to exercise their rights, it’s solely about what do they want, not what staff says...I tell them ‘It’s your choice, it’s your vote...’ it’s a wonderful opportunity to be part of something that could make a difference.”

 Millions more Americans with disabilities will be eligible to vote in November, according to a new report from Rutgers University.
 The number of eligible voters is projected to reach 40.2 million, a 5.1% increase since 2020.
-This includes 14.4 million eligible voters with cognitive impairments—a group that is expected to continue to grow as medical and technological advances help increase life expectances for this population.
+This includes 14.4 million eligible voters with cognitive impairments—a group that is expected to continue to grow as medical and technological advances help increase life expectancies for this population.

 Despite increased voter turnout, people with disabilities still face significant barriers that block their right to vote.
 These challenges include inaccessible polling places, laws that criminalize voter assistance, limited accessible transportation options, restrictive guardianship laws, and ableism across the political process, preventing them from accessing their right to vote.